priyanshunayan/query-builder/README.md

 # query-builder

-Currently it's a stand alone package which can be shipped as a resuable package.
+Currently it's a stand alone website which can be shipped as a resuable package.

 To Ship as package: